So, you launched a new website and you know Google can bring you a steady flow of organic (free) traffic.

 Use Google’s free Page Speed Insights tool to check the speed performance on desktop and mobile devices.

 You will get a speed score, as well as some recommendations on how to improve your loading times.
+Some of it might be too technical, so consider hiring a web development team.

 If you want to make your site snappy and fast, check out our speed optimization guide and learn how to make your site load in less than a second.